 How technologies such as data lakes and blockchain enable data management and integration

 How clinical and financial data can be shared in a way that compels action

-As senior manager of strategic communications, Jeff oversees several communication initiatives for Verscend, including its blog and social media presence.
-Before joining the company in 2016, he worked in journalism as the morning host and news director for KCPW, a public radio station in Salt Lake City, Utah, and was a proposal writer for ARUP Laboratories.
+As senior manager of strategic communications, Jeff oversees several communication initiatives for Cotiviti, including its blog, podcast, and social media presence.
+Before joining the organization in 2016, he worked in journalism as the morning host and news director for KCPW, a public radio station in Salt Lake City, Utah, and was a proposal writer for ARUP Laboratories.
 Jeff holds a bachelor’s degree in broadcast journalism from the University of Southern California and an MBA from the University of Utah.